monoscape/monoscape/README.md

 Applications Supported
 -----------------------
-As the name implies it supports applications written in Mono and .NET.
+As the name implies it supports applications written in Mono.

 Managing & Monitoring the Cloud